 If you want (or need) to get its development version, you can install

 it directly from GitHub by executing

 try slendr, please make sure to update it regularly and keep an

-eye on the changelog on
+eye on the changelog on a regular

 Once you install slendr, calling

 are available.
 If they are not, the R package will provide a

 brief helpful guide on how to resolve potential issues.
 The rest of this

 vignette talks about the necessary software dependencies in a bit more